pallets/flask/docs/tutorial/views.rst

 This view shows all the entries stored in the database.
 It listens on the root of the application and will select title and text from the database.
 The one with the highest id (the newest entry) will be on top.
-The rows returned from the cursor are tuples with the columns ordered like specified in the select statement.
-This is good enough for small applications like here, but you might want to convert them into a dict.
+The rows returned from the cursor are tuples with the columns ordered as specified in the select statement.
+This is good enough for small applications such as flaskr.
+For larger applications, you might want to convert them into a dict.
 If you are interested in how to do that, check out the :ref:`easy-querying` example.

 The view function will pass the entries as dicts to the `show_entries.html` template and return the rendered one::